Our pick of the safari guides

 For a truly extraordinary experience, we can arrange a private guide to accompany you from the start of your holiday to the finish, in several countries if you so wish.
 The incredibly skilled people that we work with are rare beasts, who are totally attuned to the wildlife and land you are exploring and will lead you to some awe-inspiring sights in a safe and secure way.
 The experience is very personal, as your guide will learn exactly what you’re interested in seeing and you’ll find a great continuity in your experience, with him or her able to reference wildlife you spoke about days before and put everything you see into context.
 There is no way of feeling more connected with Africa than exploring it with someone whose life has been dedicated to unlocking the best of the continent.

 However, a private guide travelling with you is an expensive luxury, so usually, it is about lining clients up with lodge-based guides.
-This is why we work predominantly with owner-run lodges and camps run by seasonal guides.
+This is why we work predominantly with owner-run lodges and camps run by seasonal guides who will remain with you for the entirety of your stay.
 Lodges and camps can look great on a website or in a brochure, but the culture of great guiding is part of the DNA we look for in building an itinerary that brings a place to life.

-Below we have highlighted eight individuals who embody the qualities we look for when choosing a guide for our clients.
+Below, we have highlighted some individuals who embody the qualities we look for when choosing a guide for our clients.

 One of our all-time favourite camps, Jack’s Camp in the Makgadikgadi Pans, was set up by Ralph Bousfield, in memory of his crocodile hunter and intrepid safari specialist father, Jack.
 Over time, Ralph has become quite the safari celebrity, but more important to us is his encyclopedic knowledge of Africa.
 We can arrange for Ralph to be your private guide while staying at either Jack’s Camp or San Camp and for something even more memorable, if requested far in advance, we can arrange for him to accompany you across Africa through a series of countries.
 Ralph opened Jack’s around the same time that Henrietta Loyd founded cazenove+loyd and we have remained close ever since.
 We can confirm that he still lives up to the hype, providing an unrivalled insight into Botswana and beyond.